Skip to Main Content

 From Red Earth

 At the height of the genocide, as men with bloody machetes ransacked her home, Denise Uwimana gave birth to her third son.
 Leaving a secure job in business, she devoted the rest of her life to restoring her country by empowering other genocide widows to band together, tell their stories, find healing, and rebuild their lives.
-The stories she has uncovered through her work and recounted here illustrate the complex and unfinished work of truth-telling, recovery, and reconciliation that may be Rwanda's lasting legacy.

 Book cover